 As long as your baby is not particularly susceptible to infection (for example they are not extremely premature, or have non-operated severe heart defects, etc.), I would recommend letting the older sibling go to preschool.
 Colds, and even bronchiolitis, are a part of life.
 However, it is understandable that the overall situation in the family is important.
 So, if you feel better about having all children at home, then do it.

 Try to protect babies under three months, as much as you can.
 Premature children require care at neonatal wards until they are at least 6 months.
 Children with severe heart and lung diseases or immune deficiencies require a longer time, but talk to their doctor for individual advice.

 Who should not be protected against RSV?

 When a healthy child starts preschool after the age of one, the infections will begin to come.
-Then the risk of serious bronchiolitis that require hospitalization is also very low.
-When a younger sibling turns 6 months, the older siblings can touch the baby after washing their hands, even if the older sibling has a cold.
+At this age though, the risk of serious bronchiolitis, that require hospitalization, is very low.
+When a younger sibling turns 6 months, their older siblings can touch the baby after washing their hands, even if their older sibling has a cold.